Reliable Injured Factory Workers Attorney Fighting for You in Chicago

 Sometimes, workers do everything right and their employers still deny their claims.
 If your workers’ compensation claim has been denied, your case is not over.
 However, in order to protect your rights, it will be important to hire an attorney right away.

-The Illinois Workers Compensation Commission (IWCC) reports that most employees who have had their claims denied hire attorneys to represent them.
+The Illinois Workers Compensation Commission (IWCC) reports that most employees who have had their claims denied hire lawyers to represent them.
 Workers’ compensation appeals are complicated, and most employees simply aren’t equipped to handle the process on their own.
-When you hire an attorney at Malman Law for your workers’ compensation denial, we will:
+When you hire a Malman Law attorney for your workers’ compensation denial, we will:

 - Help you address any mistakes that led to your denial of benefits